Tatjana Haenni: Professional stations in women's soccer

 Haenni is a pioneer in Swiss soccer.
 In 1994, she also switched professionally to soccer and joined UEFA as an administrator, where she was responsible for women's competitions.
 She was the first UEFA employee responsible for women's soccer exclusively.
 After a one-year stint at Sat 1 Schweiz TV (live football broadcasting), Haenni worked at FIFA from 1999 to 2017 as manager and head of women's soccer division, where she helped develop international women's soccer in various positions for 18 years.
 As director of the Competitions Division, she worked hard to create a dedicated women's soccer division.
 She wanted structures tailored to women's soccer and its own women's soccer experts.
 Among other things, she was responsible for organizing the Women's World Cup finals and co-organizing the 2011 Women's World Cup in Germany and the 2015 Women's World Cup in Canada.
 From 2017 to 2018, Tatjana Haenni took a detour to Y Sport, a sports consulting company in England, where she learned about the business side of women's soccer.
 In 2018, she began working for the Swiss Football Association as head of women's and girls' soccer, and was appointed director of Swiss women's soccer in 2020.
 At the Swiss Football Association, Haenni said she wanted to work to eliminate "structural discrimination against women in sports."

 In 2022, Haenni was honored with the "Swiss Sport Managers Award" for her commitment to women's soccer.
 Thanks to her efforts, it demonstrates women’s soccer as strong and innovative.
 At the ceremony, she said, "I am particularly pleased that women's sports has received greater visibility and that the position of women in sports has been strengthened as a result."

 Haenni holds an MBA in sports management from the University of Bayreuth and CAS diversity and gender equality competence from the FHNW in Olten.

 Since January 1, 2023, Haenni has been employed by NWSL, one of the world's top professional women's soccer leagues, as Sporting Director and part of the management team.

 Life

 Tatjana Haenni grew up in Bern, but due to her activities in soccer, she traveled extensively early in her career and lived in various places in Switzerland.
 She calls Zurich, where she lived from 1999 until she left for New York in January 2023, her home.

-Tatjana Haenni is lesbian.
-There was no official outing, but her sexuality was not a secret, neither in football nor in her activities at UEFA or FIFA.
-On the contrary, Haenni is very open about it.
-Today she is single and lives separately from her wife.
+Tatjana Haenni is openly lesbian.
+Although she has not made an official public statement, her sexuality has been widely known within football circles and throughout her work with UEFA and FIFA.
+She is reportedly open about her sexual orientation.
+Today, she is single and lives separately from her former partner.